jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-DocumentDigitalStatus.page.md

 <div class="warning"><span class="ImplementWarn"></span></div>

 ## {{page-title}}
-An extension to carry the specialty of a practitioner that would be required to perform the service at this encounter
+An extension to capture the digital status of a document

 ### Purpose
-This extension extends the Encounter resource to capture the specialty of a practitioner that would be required to perform the  service at this encounter.
+This extension extends the DocumentReference resource to capture the specific attributes chosen from {{pagelink:ValueSet-DataStandardsWales-DocumentDigitalStatus}}.

 ### Context of Use
 This extension may be used on the following profile(s):
-* Encounter
+* {{pagelink:DataStandardsWales-DocumentReference}}

 ### Formal Views of Extension Content
 <div class="tab-wrap">